Graduate School Handbook Part 6 - Postgraduate researcher skills development including teaching

 In discussing the package of modules that you will take with your Director of Studies, you should ensure that it aligns with the aims and objectives of the Vitae Researcher Development Framework.

 Research in Contemporary Context (RCC)

-Details of RCC can be found on the Graduate School website.
+View details of RCC in the Graduate School section.

-Modules from any faculty may be taken with the agreement of your Director of Studies and PGRs enrol for all modules via the Graduate School Office.
-Information on modules can be found on UWE's module specifications webpage.
+Modules from any faculty may be taken with the agreement of your Director of Studies, and PGRs enrol for all modules via the Graduate School Office.
+Information on modules can be found in UWE Bristol's module specifications information.

-Assessment regulations relating to taught modules, regarding non-completion, hand-in deadlines, extenuating circumstances, resits and second attempts are detailed on the student records and assessments webpage.
+Assessment regulations relating to taught modules, regarding non-completion, hand-in deadlines, extenuating circumstances, resits and second attempts are available in the student records and assessments information.